 The overall goal of this project is to perform a Front-End Engineering and Design (FEED) study for the retrofit of the San Juan Generating Station (SJGS) with post-combustion carbon capture (the Project).
-The FEED study will document the initial engineering and cost estimates for the retrofit Project, including the levelized cost of carbon capture on an existing plant, and provide estimates of the technical and economic viability of extending the life of the existing SJGS coalfired power plant through the installation and operation of post-combustion carbon capture.
+The FEED study will document the initial engineering and cost estimates for the retrofit Project, including the levelized cost of carbon capture on an existing plant, and provide estimates of the technical and economic viability of extending the life of the existing SJGS coalfired power plant through the installation and operation of post-combustion carbon capture designed to capture 95% of the CO_2 .
 The FEED study will enable SJGS to move forward into detailed engineering, procurement, installation, and operation in future work.

 In January 2021, Enchant Energy worked with the DOE to revise and update the Cooperative Funding Agreement for both cost share allocations as well as schedule.
-Enchant Energy submitted the revised Project Management Plan January 22, 2021.
-As a result of this PMP update, the Milestone Log reflected changes which are represented in the below Milestone Status Report.
+Enchant Energy submitted the revised Project Management Plan on July 27, 2021 to DOE.
+As a result of this PMP update, the Milestone Log reflected changes which are represented in the below Table 1-1, Milestone Status Report.